How to Cruise With Teens Without the Eye-Rolling and Drama

 Research Teenage Friendly Family Cruise Ports Together

 In my experience teens never want to get off the ship.
-To combat this, (one of my top family cruise tips) on our last cruise on Celebrity Silhouette we got our youngest to research what he wanted to do in port.
+To combat this, (one of my top family cruise tips) get the teens to research what he wanted to do in port.

-This worked fantastically as he was ready with an itinerary every port day.
+This works fantastically, when commissioned with this task our son was ready with an itinerary every port day.
 He found places to see and visit we otherwise would have missed.
 However, he did also plan a trip to the Athletico Bilbao Club Shop, so be aware of cheeky editions to the itinerary.
-But hey I secretly loved his forward planning and assertiveness!
-Wonder where he get that from, cough.

 • Sports stadiums